rclasen/qmk_firmware/readme.md

   Thumb cluster.
 Upper thumb row is useless and moves the other thumb keys too far down.
 Bottom thumb keys could move closer to M. Pro micro prevents later access to switches/leds/... and creates extra height.

-upcoming:
-* if I can get hold of it: minidox.
-Has similar issues as the iris, but is more compact.
-* wired chimera ergo 42 - maybe 'jian' by /u/KgOfHedgehogs
-* custom "atreus" with bluetooth, bigger angle and moved thumb keys?
-* custom bluetooth split (chimera? something using a blue micro?)

 [incomplete family picture](https://imgur.com/daPI7GG).
 Some keymap folders have links to individual pictures / build logs.